The trouble with being reactive

 By working more proactively, designers can enhance their work-lives in many ways.
 It’s an uplifting and dynamic experience to be the driver of a new initiative.
 The new skills, knowledge, confidence that can be acquired.
 The clarity of purpose, sense of freedom and controlling your own destiny is exciting.

 Proactive working done well can be a powerful and purposeful new business driver.
 A great idea can propel a design business past the gatekeepers and typical barriers.
 The tables can be dramatically turned.
 Suddenly, the designer can hold the purse strings and choose which client they want to do business with, not the other way around.
 The potential rewards that can be derived from embedding this way of working – either in part alongside your more conventional business development activities, or as the standalone activity – are plain to see.

 In 2010, I found myself working with a small design firm to help them explore how they might develop their business and new opportunities.
 As part of this, and we took ourselves on a ‘journey of proactivity’.
 The results were fascinating.
 A big idea took shape and within just a few months we had secured the interest of a significant new client in a co-venture proposal, and my client had secured its place on their agency roster.
-The journey, experience and insights we gained are captured in this blog post.

 How the land lies today

 Armed with this uplifting example of how effective proactive working can be, the endeavor to encourage more design firms to embrace and integrate a more proactive way of working into their behaviours and activities would seem worthwhile and likely to click.